robertdebock/learn-terraform/BASIC/structures.md

 ]
 ```

+## Simplicity ordering

+(A bit opinionated...)

+From simple to complex:

+1. boolean - Can only be `true` or `false`.
+2. number - Can only be a number, with or without a decimal point.
+3. string - Can be a sequence of characters.
+4. list - Can be a list of strings, maps, numbers or even list.
+5. map - Just like list, can contain anything.

 ## Advice

-(A bit opinionated...)

 1. Try to use the simplest structure.
-(1: string, 2: list, 3: map)
 2. For user-facing structures: keep it as simple as possible.